 Heritage Month Celebrations - Commemorates heritage celebrations such as Black History Month, Latino/a Heritage Month, Lesbian, Gay, Bisexual Transgender, & Queer (LGBTQ) History Month, Native American Heritage Month, and Women’s History Month.
 Calendar of Events/Upcoming Programs.

 Multicultural and International Graduation Recognition Reception to Multicultural End of Year Reception – This event is held at the end of each academic year (in April) and recognizes the achievements of underrepresented minority graduating students.
-In addition, Executive Board members for the Black Student Union and the Latin American Student Organization who have served as leaders will be acknowledged and celebrated.
+In addition, Executive Board members for the Black Student Association and the Latin American Student Organization who have served as leaders will be acknowledged and celebrated.
 A presentation of scholarships also take place.
 The reception features a keynote speaker where invited guests (i.e. family, friends, university departments both academic and non-academic) are addressed and entertained by student performances.

-Unity Dialogue - Unity Dialogue occurs monthly and includes the organizations that are advised by Multicultural Student Services (i.e. Black Student Union, Gay Straight Alliance, Latin American Student Organization, and Lewis University Gospel Choir).
+Unity Dialogue - Unity Dialogue occurs monthly and includes the organizations that are advised by Multicultural Student Services (i.e. Black Student Association, Gay Straight Alliance, Latin American Student Organization, and Lewis University Gospel Choir).
 The meetings allow students to share information, engage in dialogue, and discuss their experiences as a unified front.